Relationship counselling or couple counselling works

 One or both of you may be experiencing jealous thoughts or a lack of trust in the other.
 This might be to do with past relationships or a more recent affair or perhaps because of different expectations or levels of commitment within the relationship.

-You will be asked to come along to an assessment session.
-This is an opportunity for you to meet me and for me to hear about the relationship problems you would like to address.
+The initial assessment session is an opportunity for you to meet me and for me to hear about the relationship problems you would like to address.
 The initial session also enables us to decide whether we can work together.
-If the decision is made to continue to a course of therapy, you will be asked to make a commitment to attend a minimum of six sessions, although this is individually negotiable and will be reviewed regularly.
+If the decision is made to continue to a course of therapy, you should expect to attend at least six sessions, although this is individually negotiable and will be reviewed regularly.